aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-tablestyle/_index.md

-﻿---
+---
 title: Working with TableStyle in C++
 articleTitle: Working with TableStyle
 linktitle: Working with TableStyle
-description: "Introduction to advanced table formatting, Table styles, using Aspose.Words for Java."
+description: "Introduction to advanced table formatting, Table styles, using Aspose.Words for C++."
 type: docs
 weight: 25
 url: /cpp/working-with-tablestyle/